AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-54983-company-user-uid-with-graphql-not-available-with-inactive-user.md

 1. Get a **[!UICONTROL company admin token]**.
 1. Using the **[!UICONTROL company admin token]**, fetch the company structure.
 See [Return the company structure](https://developer.adobe.com/commerce/webapi/graphql/schema/b2b/company/queries/company/#return-the-company-structure) in our developer documentation.
 1. The response contains only *ACTIVE* customers with their IDs.
-1. Update the company user to INACTIVE.
+1. Update the company user to *INACTIVE*.
 1. Fetch the company structure again.

 <u>Expected results</u>: